Google Cloud: Memorystore for Redis vs. Valkey - Which in-memory database should you choose now?

 Services to be compared

 Memorystore for Redisis a service that provides a standalone Redis configuration.
-It offers the flexibility to configure availability and capacity in detail, but does not support sharded configurations and has limited persistence options.
-Memorystore for Redis Clusteris a service that supports Redis Cluster mode, and achieves high scalability and availability by distributing data across multiple shards.
+It offers flexibility in configuring availability and capacity in detail, but does not support sharded configurations and has limited persistence options.
+Memorystore for Redis Clusteris a service that supports Redis Cluster mode, achieving high scalability and availability by distributing data across multiple shards.
 Memorystore for Valkeyis a service that uses Valkey as its engine, and like Redis Cluster, it supports cluster mode while taking advantage of Valkey's features.
-It also has the flexibility to disable cluster mode and use it as a standalone configuration.
+It also has the flexibility to disable cluster mode and use it in a standalone configuration.

-These services have different instance types and pricing structures, which makes a pure comparison difficult.
-However, in order to keep the conditions as similar as possible, we compared all three services with one shard and one replica set.
-Note that at the time of writing this article, the Redis engine version of Memorystore for Redis Cluster is fixed at 7.0, so please take this into consideration when looking at the results.
+These services differ in instance types and pricing structures, making a pure comparison difficult.
+However, in order to keep the conditions as similar as possible, we compared all three services with a configuration of one shard and one replica set.
+At the time of writing, the Redis engine version for Memorystore for Redis Cluster is fixed at 7.0, so please keep this in mind when viewing the results.

 Verification environment and method